-A sword rated Juyō Tōken will receive a hand written certificate and will be published by NBTHK in the Juyō Tōken Nado Zufu, with a full description an a oshigata, a drawing that shows the activities of the blade.
-A cut out page of this publication is generally enclosed together with the certificate.
+A sword rated Juyō Tōken will receive a handwritten certificate and will be published by NBTHK in the Juyō Tōken Nado Zufu, with a full description and an oshigata, a drawing that shows the activities of the blade.
+A cutout page of this publication is generally enclosed together with the certificate.

 Some numbers: there are about two million blades registered in Japan and only 11,000 (0.5,5%)